 Sometimes when out in cold, wet weather, a hood can make a big difference, so this is something to keep in mind if you are trying to choose between the jacket and the hoody.

 - The hood can be worn over a helmet which makes the Nano Puff Hoody ideal for skiing or other outdoor activities that require you to be wearing a helmet

 - Primaloft Gold insulation eco keeps you warm and dry

-- Coated with durable water repellent – paired with the synthetic insulation, this is a highly weather-resistant hoody
+- Coated with durable water repellent - paired with synthetic insulation, this is a highly weather-resistant hoody

 The Nano Puff Vest is basically the Nano Puff jacket without sleeves.

-The Nano Puff Vest is the cheapest of the Nano Puff collection which makes sense as less material is used with the removal of the sleeves.
+The Nano Puff Vest is the cheapest of the Nano Puff collection, which makes sense as less material is used with the removal of the sleeves.

-- The shell material is 100 percent recycled polyester and the insulation is made from recycled materials too
+- The shell material is 100 percent recycled polyester, and the insulation is made from recycled materials too

 - Primaloft synthetic insulation keeps you warm, dry, and comfortable